For Authors|For Editors|For Reviewers

 4.3.4 Acknowledgment

 Collate acknowledgments in a separate section at the end of the article before the Funding and do not, therefore, include them on the title page, as a footnote to the title or otherwise.
-List here those individuals who provided help during the research (e.g., providing language help, writing assistance or proof reading the article, etc.).
+List here those individuals who provided help during the research (e.g., providing language help, writing assistance, or proof-reading the article, etc.).

 4.3.5 Funding